onyeka-hub/Project-21/README.md

 To successfully implement "K8s From-Ground-Up", the following and even more will be done by you as a K8s administrator:

 1. Install and configure master (also known as control plane) components and worker nodes (or just nodes).
-2.Apply security settings across the entire cluster (i.e., encrypting the data in transit, and at rest)
+2. Apply security settings across the entire cluster (i.e., encrypting the data in transit, and at rest)
     - In transit encryption means encrypting communications over the network using HTTPS
     - At rest encryption means encrypting the data stored on a disk
 3. Plan the capacity for the backend data store etcd